MAPLE LEAFS (14-9-3) at CANADIENS (14-9-3)

 Who's hot: Phil Kessel scored in the losses to Buffalo and Pittsburgh.
 He has four goals in Toronto's past six games and leads the team with 14.
 Center Tyler Bozak has three points (one goal) in three games since returning from a hamstring injury. … Canadiens goalie Carey Price is 3-1-1 in his past five starts with a .957 save percentage (155 saves on 162 shots).
 Center Tomas Plekanec has two goals his past three games.

-Injury report: Defenseman Douglas Murray (upper body) sat out Friday's game.
+Injury report: Montreal defenseman Douglas Murray (upper body) sat out the game Friday.
 Forward Rene Bourque (groin) is almost ready to return. … Toronto is without forward Joffrey Lupul (groin) and center Dave Bolland (groin).